zhiyongzaixian/JS_Advance/README.md

 # nice to meet you
 # nice to meet you too
 # how are you ?
-# i am fine   thank you!
+# i am fine   thank you! and you ?
+# i am fine!!!